 No action will be taken against the person about whom a formal complaint is lodged until they are made aware of any allegations so that they may respond.

 SUPPORT PERSON

 A Staff member is able to nominate a support person to attend any meetings with them.
-This person may be a union representative, impartial friend, or family member.
+This person may be a union representative, HR Representative, lawyer, colleague, friend or family member.